OpenSourceEconomics/ruspy/docs/source/estimation.rst

 **method:** *(string)* The general approach chosen which is either "NFXP", "NFXP_BHHH" or "MPEC".

-If "NFXP" or "NFXP_BHHH" are chosen as "method", then the additional subdictionairy **alg_details** can be used to specify options for the fixed point algorithm.
+If "NFXP" or "NFXP_BHHH" are chosen as **method**, then the additional subdictionairy **alg_details** can be used to specify options for the fixed point algorithm.
 See :ref:`alg_details` for the possible keys and the default values.